 A statement invites applicants to describe their past, present, and/or future aspirations to promoting equity, inclusion, and diversity in their careers as researchers and educators, and/or to convey how they see these commitments continuing at Cornell.
 Such articulation can focus on teaching, research, or service, or all of three factors.

-Review of applications will begin March 15, 2021 and continue until the position is filled.
+Review of applications began August 15, 2022 and will continue until the position is filled.